RedAngel121/NytePack/README.md

 - [ ] Mechano?
 (Unreleased Mod Still Under Heavy Development / Might need to consider New Age in the meantime)
 - [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff ([not yet possible](https://github.com/ryyanmapes/minecart-mod/issues/97))
 - [ ] Gateways to Eternity
-  - Add an absolute metric ton of gateways with all types of mobs (add new mob mods?) *cause thats going to be fun*
+  - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause thats going to be fun*
   - Find out what rewards should be allowed

 # Big Changers